avbentem/preservica-api-demo/README.md

 :warning:  This is VERY MUCH work in progress.

 :warning:  This will need a CORS proxy to access the Preservica APIs from a browser.
+You can set it in the configuration screen when running the demo.

 See it in action on <https://avbentem.github.io/preservica-api-demo>